ballinarslsubbranch/sub-branch/procedures/Policy-24-Ballina-RSL-Club-Ltd.-Club-Debit-Card-Usage.md

         budget.

-    3. The Club Card is to be kept in the sub-Branch Petty Cash tin which is to be locked in the Safe.
+    3. The Club Card is to be kept in the sub-Branch Petty Cash tin which is to be locked in the safe.
 The card is to be returned to the Petty Cash tin ASAP after use to ensure security of the card.